YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++++++++++++++
 ydb_non_blocked_write_retries
 ++++++++++++++++++++++++++++++++
-**ydb_non_blocked_write_retries (gtm_non_blocked_write_retries)** modifies FIFO or PIPE write behavior.
+**ydb_non_blocked_write_retries (gtm_non_blocked_write_retries)** modifies WRITE behavior for FIFO, PIPE, or non-blocking sockets.
 A WRITE which would block is retried up to the number specified with a 100 milliseconds delay between each retry.
 The default value is 10 times.
 If all retries block, the WRITE command issues a %SYSTEM-E-ENO11 (EAGAIN) error.
 For more details, refer to `PIPE Device Examples <../ProgrammersGuide/ioproc.html#pipe-device-ex>`_ in the Programmers Guide.

 .. _ydb-nontprestart-log-delta-env-var: